Skip to main content

 #

-What: Small pieces of pork, chicken, or lamb grilled on a skewer, usually served in pita bread with tomato, onion, tzatziki, and often fries.
+What: Small pieces of pork, chicken, or lamb grilled on a skewer, served in pita bread with tomato, onion, tzatziki, and — this is crucial — fries stuffed inside the pita.
+Yes, fries IN the pita.
+It’s genius.

 Pro tip: When ordering, they’ll ask “apo ola?” — meaning “with everything?”
-Say yes.
+The correct answer is always yes.

 Gyros (YEE-ros)